Millard Fillmore: Vice presidency (1849–1850)

 Fillmore was sworn in as vice president on March 5, 1849, in the Senate Chamber.
 Since March 4 (which was then Inauguration Day) fell on a Sunday, the swearing-in was postponed to the following day.
 Fillmore took the oath from Chief Justice Roger B. Taney and, in turn, swore in the senators beginning their terms, including Seward, who had been elected by the New York legislature in February.

 Fillmore had spent the four months between the election and the swearing-in being feted by the New York Whigs and winding up affairs in the comptroller's office.
 Taylor had written to him and promised influence in the new administration.
 The president-elect mistakenly thought that the vice president was a cabinet member, which was not true in the 19th century.
 Fillmore, Seward and Weed had met and come to a general agreement on how to divide federal jobs in New York.
 Once he went to Washington, Seward made friendly contact with Taylor's cabinet nominees, advisers, and the general's brother.
-An alliance between the incoming administration and the Weed machine was soon under way behind Fillmore's back.
+An alliance between the incoming administration and the Weed machine was soon formed behind Fillmore's back.
 In exchange for support, Seward and Weed were allowed to designate who was to fill federal jobs in New York, and Fillmore was given far less influence than had been agreed.
 When Fillmore discovered that after the election, he went to Taylor, which only made the warfare against Fillmore's influence more open.
 Fillmore's supporters such as Collier, who had nominated him at the convention, were passed over for candidates backed by Weed, who was triumphant even in Buffalo.
 That greatly increased Weed's influence in New York politics and diminished Fillmore's.
 According to Rayback, "by mid-1849, Fillmore's situation had become desperate."
 Despite his lack of influence, office-seekers pestered him, as did those with a house to lease or sell since there was no official vice-presidential residence at the time.
 He enjoyed one aspect of his office because of his lifelong love of learning: he became deeply involved in the administration of the Smithsonian Institution as a member ex officio of its Board of Regents.

 Through 1849, slavery was an unresolved issue in the territories.
 Taylor advocated the admission of California and New Mexico, which were both likely to outlaw slavery.
 Southerners were surprised to learn the president, despite being a Southern slaveholder, did not support the introduction of slavery into the new territories, as he believed the institution could not flourish in the arid Southwest.
-There was anger across party lines in the South, where making the territories free of slavery was considered to be the exclusion of Southerners from part of the national heritage.
+There was anger across party lines in the South, where making the territories free of slavery was considered to exclude Southerners from part of the national heritage.
 When Congress met in December 1849, the discord was manifested in the election for Speaker, which took weeks and dozens of ballots to resolve, as the House divided along sectional lines.